National Data and Insight

 Sport England have produced an interactive tool to help analyse the data for particular areas, activities and of people.

-We have broken down this data for Derby and Derbyshire in the county data and insight pages but this tool is useful if you want to compare different data.
+We have broken down this data for Derbyshire in the county data and insight pages but this tool is useful if you want to compare different data.

 Under the skin is a useful document to help understand youth personalities to help young people get active.